DigisolAgency/digisol-agency-application/README.md

 3. **Solana/src/__** => Yeild Contract with 10 levels referral system, Daily Rewards, Lotto Raffle, Purchase through Radium, OTC and more.

 **NOTE!
-Only the snippets of the actual code where provided to prevent гnauthorized replication, the actual codebase is Private**
+Only the snippets of the actual code where provided to prevent unauthorized replication, the actual codebase is Private**

 ![alt text](image.png)